TrafficGamer: Reliable and Flexible Traffic Simulation for Safety-Critical Scenarios with Game-Theoretic Oracles: Introduction

-The major advancements in traffic simulation have primarily focused on improving fidelity by replicating observed vehicle trajectories.
+Major advancements made in traffic simulation have primarily focused on improving fidelity by replicating observed vehicle trajectories.
 While these methods can guarantee the expected accuracy of reproducing real-world traffic flows, they often fail to capture rare events that occur at the long-tail end of the data distribution.
-Conversely, a significant challenge for modern AVs is their difficulty in managing these safety-critical "tail" events, rather than the more commonly observed traffic scenarios.
-This situation reveals the importance of actively simulating safety-critical but infrequent events, which are crucial for thoroughly testing the reliability and robustness of AV control systems.
+Conversely, a significant challenge in the design of modern AVs is their difficulty in managing these safety-critical "tail-end" events, rather than the more commonly observed traffic scenarios.
+This aspect underscores the importance of actively simulating safety-critical but infrequent events, which are crucial for thoroughly testing the reliability and robustness of AV control systems.

-Beyond replicating realistic traffic, some recent studies have specifically focused on modeling safety-critical events.
-These event generating strategies can be categorized into \cite{Ding2023Safety-Criticalsurvey}: 1) \textit{Data-driven generation} detects and reproduces safety-critical scenarios recorded in real-world datasets.
-Some recent advancements, including Simnet \cite{Bergamini2021simnet}, TrafficGen \cite{Feng2023trafficgen}, Trafficsim \cite{Suo2021trafficsim}, VBD \cite{Huang2024VBD}, NeuralNDE~\cite{yan2023learning}, Goal-LBP \cite{Yao2024GoalLBPGL} and SceneGen \cite{Tan2021scenegen}, model the distribution of traffic scenarios by maximizing the likelihood of observed vehicle trajectories.
-2) \textit{Adversarial generation} intentionally creates risky scenarios by manipulating the generation process of autonomous vehicle (AV) systems \cite{Zheng2023RobustnessOT}.
-Under this setting, Advsim \cite{Wang2021advsim} and STRIVE \cite{Rempe2022STRIVE} manipulated the scenario's initial conditions or provided the complete trajectory upfront.
-The Reinforcement Learning (RL)-based methods constructed an adversarial policy network~\cite{Feng2021IntelligentDI,Hanselmann2022king,suo2023mixsim} to control autonomous vehicles 3) \textit{Knowledge-based Generation} leverages external domain knowledge to facilitate the generation of safety-critical events.
-To achieve this goal, RobustTraj \cite{Cao2022RobustTraj}, ChatScene\cite{Zhang2024ChatSceneKS}, CGT \cite{wang2024CGT}, RTR \cite{Zhang2023RTR} and GCRL \cite{Ding2022GCRL} incorporated latent embeddings or constraint signals of traffic rules into the trajectory prediction model.